In this article, first published in 2017, a British Muslim reflects on his Hajj experience

-Good humour is, of course, a trait encouraged by the Prophet and the companions, who often spent time making jokes and even playing pranks with one another.
-The hadith collector Abu Dawood relates at the end of one of his stories that, ‘Later on when the Prophet was informed about this incident, he laughed.
+Good humor is, of course, a trait encouraged by the Prophet and the companions, who often spent time making jokes and even playing pranks with one another.
+The hadith collector Abu Dawood relates at the end of one of his stories that ‘Later on when the Prophet was informed about this incident, he laughed.
 The Prophet and his companions continued laughing over this incident for a whole year.’

 “Most of us have known each other for a very long time, and during that time a lot of things may have been said or done.
-Before I leave, I just wanted to take a moment to apologise to absolutely nobody!!
+Before I leave, I just wanted to take a moment to apologize to absolutely nobody!!
 We may have had our differences, but I want you to know it was 100% your fault!! 😜”

-There is, of course, a time for everything, and Dr Asad continues,
+There is, of course, a time for everything, and Dr. Asad continues,

-“In all seriousness though, I would like to apologise for any wrongdoings between us.
+“In all seriousness though, I would like to apologize for any wrongdoings between us.
 I want you all to know that you’ll be in our thoughts and prayers, and if you have any specific duas you would like us to perform, for either you or your family and friends, then please list them below.
 Take good care of yourselves and see you on the other side.”

-Arriving in Makkah, Dr Asad continues to share his journey providing helping ‘tips’:
+Arriving in Makkah, Dr. Asad continues to share his journey providing helping ‘tips’: